XiaoqiongGu/Armas_Chandra_2022_CovidVaccine/README.md

-## Repository accompanying Armas and Chandra et al. Contextualizing SARS-CoV-2 Wastewater-Based Surveillance in the COVID-19 Vaccination Era
+## Repository accompanying Armas and Chandra et al. Contextualizing SARS-CoV-2 Wastewater-Based Surveillance in the COVID-19 Vaccination Era: a Perspective

 Link to the manuscript: to be added